open-telemetry/opentelemetry-specification/specification/common/README.md

   during several years of OpenTelemetry's development is a useful guardrail for design.
 In taking additional value types off the table, we narrow the solution space and have more productive design conversations.
-* We proposed extending support for complex value types and received significant pushback.
-Removing the bounds significantly increases the burden on data consumers.
-Adding additional simple value types doesn't cause the same level of burden, but these can be encoded using existing primitive types.
-For example, datetime can be encoded as a string or 64 bit integer.
+* Upon proposing to extend support for complex value types, we received significant pushback.
+Limiting attribute value types to primitives and arrays of primitives simplifies data consumers' efforts to create search indexes and perform statistical analysis.
-* Limiting attribute value types to primitives and arrays of primitives simplifies data consumers' efforts to create search indexes and perform statistical analysis.
+* To addess concerns of restricting standard attributes to primitive types, it was raised that complex types can be encoded as exisitng primitive types, such as representing datetime as a string or 64 bit integer.

 ### Attribute Limits